hyeonic/hyeonic.github.io/docs/java/basic/local-date-time.md

 ### LocalDateTime

-::: tip 리뷰 중 일부
+::: tip 공식 문서 중 일부

 A date-time without a time-zone in the ISO-8601 calendar system, such as 2007-12-03T10:15:30.
 LocalDateTime is an immutable date-time object that represents a date-time, often viewed as year-month-day-hour-minute-second.
 Other date and time fields, such as day-of-year, day-of-week and week-of-year, can also be accessed.
 Time is represented to nanosecond precision.
 For example, the value "2nd October 2007 at 13:45.30.123456789" can be stored in a LocalDateTime.